alim596/AI-ChatBot/README.md

 # Chat Application with AI-Powered Responses

 This project is a React-based chat application that integrates with OpenAI's API to provide intelligent responses.
 The app features a user-friendly interface with a "typing" animation, a thought graph for chain-of-thought explanations, and a resizable layout.
+Additionally, it includes mock observability data analysis triggered by specific user commands.

 ---

 ## Features

-- **Real-time chat** with AI-generated responses.
+- **Real-time chat** with memory-based AI-generated responses.
 - **Interactive "thought graph"** to visualize the reasoning behind AI responses.
-- **Typing animation** to indicate when the AI is generating a response.
-- **Resizable interface** for chat and graph panels.
+- **Observability analysis**:
+  - Analyze mock observability data triggered by user commands (e.g., "check observability").
+  - AI provides anomaly detection insights, suggested actions, and a thought graph for anomalies.

 ---